ksmin23/my-aws-cdk-examples/lambda/lambda-custom-container/README.md

 Before you deploy a lambda function with a custom container image, you need to build the container image for the new Lambda function.
 You can start to create the container image with an AWS base image for Lambda.

 1. On your local machine, create a project directory for your new function.

-2. Create a directory named `app` in the project directory, and then add your function handler code to the `app` directory.<br/>
+2. Create a directory named `app` in the project directory, and then add your function handler code to the `app` directory.

+3. Use a text editor to create a new Dockerfile.<br/>
 In this project, you can find the examplary application in the `custom_container/app` directory.
    ```
    $ cd custom_container/app